Qcraft-UEx/QuMuS/README.md

 **QuMuS** is a tool designed to optimize quantum software testing through the generation and scheduling of quantum circuit mutants.
 This tool combines two main components:

-1. QMu (Quantum Mutator): Responsible for the creation of quantum circuit mutants based on a given Circuit Under Test (CUT) and a configurable set of mutation operators.
+1. QuMu (Quantum Mutator): Responsible for the creation of quantum circuit mutants based on a given Circuit Under Test (CUT) and a configurable set of mutation operators.
 2. Scheduler: Executes the parallel composition of mutants on real quantum hardware, minimizing execution time and cost.

 Together, these components provide a complete pipeline for quantum mutation testing, from the creation of mutants to their optimized execution on real quantum devices.